-495 A number of proteins have been investigated by time-resolved NMR using mainly rapid mixing but also light induction of folding.

-The small two domain calcium binding protein bovine $\alpha$ -lactalbumin (BLA) populates three different states depending on the buffer conditions applied: an unfolded state under denaturing conditions, a molten globule state at low pH (A-state) and a native state under native conditions.
-The presence of Ca2+ stabilizes the protein and leads to increased folding rates in
+A number of proteins have been investigated by timeresolved NMR using mainly rapid mixing, but also light induction of folding.
+The small two-domain calcium-binding protein bovine $\alpha$ -lactalbumin (BLA) populates three different states depending on the buffer conditions applied: an unfolded state under denaturing conditions, a molten globule state at low pH (A state) and a native state under native conditions.
+The presence of Ca2+ stabilises the protein and leads to increased folding rates in refolding experiments.

-500 refolding experiments.

-We investigated the $Ca^{2+}$ -dependent transition from the unfolded to the folded state of BLA in the presence of urea at neutral pH using photochemical triggering by releasing $Ca^{2+}$ from the photolabile chelator DM-Nitrophen (Kühn and Schwalbe, 2000, 2000; Schlepckow et al., 2008) using laser irradiation.
+We investigated the Ca2+-dependent transition from the unfolded to folded state of BLA in the presence of urea at neutral pH using photochemical triggering by releasing Ca2+ from the photolabile chelator DM-Nitrophen (Kühn and Schwalbe, 2000; Schlepckow et al., 2008) using laser irradiation.
 We could show that folding under these conditions proceeds via parallel folding pathways (Schlepckow et al., 2008).
-Coupling of light-induced folding and photo-CIDNP using two lasers

-505 coupled into one quarzfiber allowed us to characterize a folding intermediate with a non-native environment that is populated already after 200 ms and has disappears again after 1.5s (Wirmer et al., 2001) see Figure 10.
+Coupling of light-induced folding and photo-CIDNP using two lasers coupled into one quartz fibre allowed us to characterise a folding intermediate with a non-native environment that is populated already after 200 ms and disappears again after 1.5 s (Wirmer et al., 2001); see Fig. 10.